kriaz100/Annotated_notebooks_Python_crash_course_Eric_Matthes/README.md

 # Python_crash_course_notebooks
 ### See repo pcc2 - original python crash course notebooks

-Google Colab notebooks provide not only a highly interactive environment for learning python, you can also use compute resource for free.
-Although the scripts included are small, running them in colab notebooks is much more convenient that running .py files.
-Many machine learning workflows involve prototyping ML/DL models in notebooks.
-So as you learn python, getting used to working in colab and the cloud environment has its advantages.

-Moreover, I have collected several scripts that fall under the same topic/chapter into one notebook.
-Every notebook lists the .py files it contains, so you dont loose track of things.
-This is done with a view to reduce the clutter and help you focus all your attention on learning.
+This repository offers annotated and consolidated Google Colab notebooks for the core chapters of "Python Crash Course" by Eric Matthes.

+Google Colab notebooks provide a seamless and convenient environment for learning and prototyping Python, including machine learning and deep learning models.
+By consolidating several scripts that cover the same topic or chapter into a single notebook, this repository allows you to focus on learning without being overwhelmed by clutter.
+One of the main benefits of using Colab notebooks is the ability to access free compute resources.

+In addition to helping you stay organized and focused on learning, the annotations in these notebooks can be useful for quickly reviewing the materials after you have read the book.
+The annotations offer concise descriptions of each code cell, allowing you to quickly refresh your knowledge without having to read through the entire chapter in the book.
+This makes the repository a valuable resource for quick revision of selected topics that you may want to refresh your understanding of.